 Even as a young girl I longed to work with the animals with whom I felt such an innate bond.
 Much of what I needed as a youth I found in them.
 Starting in kindergarten I found myself bringing home class pets such as Audrey the Guinea Pig.
 Then the parade of animals continued to include: dogs, cats, birds, rabbits, gerbils, frogs, and fish.
 These were the beings with whom I had found a unique kinship.
 I needed to find a way to give back.
 While I hold a BA in English, an MA in Near Eastern Judaic Studies, a MSW in Social Work, and am a LCSW, it took me all that time to truly find my niche.

 As it turns out, my long, circuitous journey to find my passion proved to be what I required to achieve my dreams, who knew!?
 Understanding and assessing the emotional and psychological state of a being, in my case the non-human being, is what a social worker does.
 Achieved by verbal and non-verbal communication, a like.
 To this end, I have become highly fluent in dog language and culture.
 I continue to educate myself about their complex use of negotiating signals, body language, and vocalizations.
 As a pet parent and animal professional, it is my job to continue to educate myself.

-Animals also possess a deep empathy that comes the mindfulness of staying present in the body.
+Animals also possess a deep empathy that comes with the mindfulness of staying present in the body.
 Animals truly show up and bring themselves to everything they do.
 For social work, empathy is a must to be able to intuit needs beyond what is just visible and tangible.
 As an animal care professional, I, too, work with individuals and group dynamics.
 I learn, see, and understand from experience that the pets I care for run the gambit of emotions that humans; therefore, must be treated, respected, and cared for as the individuals they are.